 - self discipline

-There’s also a really good list RIGHT HERE that breaks them down into social values, civic values, work values, and more.
+There’s also a really good list of family values RIGHT HERE that breaks them down into social values, civic values, work values, and more.

 We choose which value to teach each month either randomly, or based on what we feel like our family needs to focus on that particular month.